FahadMKhan/BoardgameListingWebApp/PHASE-4/Monitoring.md

 1. **Download and Install Grafana:**
    - Go to [Grafana Download Page](https://grafana.com/grafana/download).
    - Run the following commands to install Grafana:
+   - - Ensure you are out of the directories and at the main VM prompt, e.g., `ubuntu@ip-10.1.1.1:`.
      ```bash
      sudo apt-get install -y adduser libfontconfig1 musl
      ```